IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-ivi-service.md

 ### Configure the deployment

-Define an IVI service host implementation in the top level `iviservicehosts.gradle.kts` file so it can be used in all projects, including tests.
+Define an IVI service host implementation in the top-level `iviservicehosts.gradle.kts` file so it can be used in all projects, including tests.

 **<rootDir>/iviservicehosts.gradle.kts**